Scope Samples #2

 Sheer Physical Size of 2001 Was Enough to Dazzle Us in 1968 |

 2001 had a narrative, and it was flexible.
 Not till the end do things go abstract, sufficient data so far for all to figure endings that would suit themselves.
 For every thousand views of 2001, there’s that many meanings to take away.
 No one figured things out for sure, least of all Kubrick and by his own latter admission, Arthur C. Clarke.
-Execution was what counted, breathtaking by admission of even those to pan the show otherwise.
+Execution was what counted, breathtaking by admission of even those to knock the show otherwise.
 Do astronauts Dave and Frank arrive at respective afterlives for a finish?
 Seemed at least momentarily that way for me.
-Anyone to claim they’ve got the ending licked is kidding you, or just showing off.
+Anyone who'll claim they’re hep to the ending is shining you on, or just showing off.
 Intelligent life notion is explored minus aliens.
 Clarke said to show them would plunge the project into same trap to trip SF since stone age of film.
 He and Kubrick hashed over the genre and latter pledged to upend it … nothing done before would do here.
 Clarke sort of liked Fantastic Voyage and 1937’s Things to Come, which Kubrick watched but wrote off as antique.
 He wanted no part of anything tried previous.
 What if he had copied, “been inspired,” by even smallest aspect of Fantastic Voyage?
 We’d take that like something foul in a punchbowl.
 Fantastic Voyage seems OK until you put it beside 2001.
 Thing about any SF before 2001 was them all being melodramas at core with orbit or future speculations incidental.
 Again, nothing about 2001 was like anything tried before or since.
 A surface could be aped, austerity might be mimicked, like for instance Alien which I saw this week, a horror flecked would-be 2001.
 Or Star Wars, into which I lasted thirteen minutes on the heels of 2001, verdict … unwatchable.

 Surprise at core of 2001 is their mere suggesting life other than ours beyond Earth, this admirable realism and a big reason we believed and still believe 2001.
 Remarkable that here is a film rushing toward sixty and in all that time, we’ve still no evidence of life elsewhere in the galaxy.
 Had you asked me in 1968 if extraterrestrials would be found by the year 2001, let alone 2025, I’d have said sure, naturally, of course.
 At race pace the space program went in those days, we’d have all bet on a Mars landing by mid-seventies at a latest, and surely there’d be populace there.
 I’m a little disappointed not to have been contacted so far by other planeteers.
 2001 pleases by not opting for a glum ending.
 Better to be confused than take a downer.
 I suspect if it were made (or remade) today, HAL would prevail and enslave thread left of mankind.
 Just like AI! creatives would cry, committee filmmaking the victor in a universe where true 2001 would have little chance at fruition.
 HAL is everyone’s lead because he (it?) becomes a threat and locus of conflict for 2001’s second half.
 Keir Dullea back when he did SF shows took to stages before worshipful mobs, spoke but six words, Open the pod bay doors, Hal, to get a roaring ovation.
 Was ever an actor so rewarded by so simple a line spoke so many years before?
 Dullea is all over extras on the 2001 4K, an ideal spokesman for the film and its still devoted audience.
 Here’s for sobering: Keir Dullea is eighty-nine years old, Gary Lockwood eighty-eight.